mialydefelice/MoMA/README.md

 * [Tutorial movies](https://github.com/fjug/MoMA/wiki/MoMA%20Movies)

-## Installation for use with command line
+## Installation for use with command line on MacOSX

 1. Download Gurobi binary in [Gurobi Download Center](http://www.gurobi.com/downloads/download-center)
 * Get the right license for you from [Gurobi](http://www.gurobi.com)